benfulcher/ResearchResources/pages/ReproducibleScience.md

 Make sure you update the text if there are any edits involved in the review process.
 This is important to ensure that these open versions of closed papers accurately reflect the journal version (in content if not formatting).

+For extra impact, you should cross-reference your work on [papers with code](https://portal.paperswithcode.com/).

 ### Unpaywall

 * Services like [unpaywall](https://unpaywall.org/) will automatically point people to these open versions of scientific articles.
 * It's a good idea to install the unpaywall browser add-on.
 * You need the [`biblatex-ext`](https://ctan.org/pkg/biblatex-ext) package and the extra functionality of the open access options: `biblatex-ext-oa.sty`.